nightisyang/personal-site/site/posts/3-angular-shapes.md

 That was the whole point of the career change.
 I wanted to prove to myself that I could do it.
 I wanted to prove that I could learn a new skill and apply it to a new career.
 I wanted to prove that I could be a software developer.
 Well, things turned out better than I hoped.

-Not only did I land a job early in the early, I could also say that I brought something to the table and was able to contribute to the team.
+Not only did I land a job early in the year, I could also say that I brought something to the table and was able to contribute to the team.
 I was even able to take on a leadership role after the person who hired me left, though I do miss being able to just focus on the code.
 Working in a fast pace environment was a challenge, having to meet deadlines and deliverables on time, but it was fun.
 Most importantly it was fun.
 The team that I am working with are great people and I am learning a lot from them.

 ## something to learn